It Ends with Us controversies

-In May 2025, Baldoni petitioned to subpoena the American singer-songwriter Taylor Swift, claiming that Lively used Swift and Reynolds to coerce him into accepting Lively's rewrite of the film; he alleged that Lively blackmailed Swift with leaking private text messages to garner her public support in the dispute.
-Swift denied any involvement in the production and the dispute, and Baldoni withdrew the subpoena request after the court condemned him for an abuse of process.
-In June 2025, the court dismissed Baldoni's suits against Lively, Reynolds, and The New York Times, but granted him access to Lively's text conversations with Swift.
-Lively filed to subpoena the American media proprietor Scooter Braun and his entertainment company, Hybe America, alleging association with Baldoni's PR counsel.
-Lively's lawsuit against Jed Wallace was dismissed by the judge in November 2025.
-Her suit against Baldoni and his remaining associates is set for trial in March 2026.
+In May 2025, after Lively included singer-songwriter Taylor Swift on a list of potential witnesses, Baldoni sought to subpoena Swift, alleging that Lively and Reynolds had used her influence to coerce him into accepting Lively's rewrite of a scene in the film.
+He alleged that Lively blackmailed Swift with leaking private text messages to garner her public support in the controversy.
+Swift denied involvement in the production, and the subpoena was later withdrawn following criticism from the court.
+In June 2025, the court dismissed Baldoni's claims against Lively, Reynolds, Sloane and The New York Times, but granted him access to Lively's text conversations with Swift.
+Lively also sought subpoenas, including requests involving content creators, journalists, media proprietor Scooter Braun and entertainment company Hybe America, alleging association with Baldoni's PR.
+Her claims against Baldoni's PR consultant Jed Wallace were dismissed in November 2025.